SantaKolosovska/KidsPuzzle/README.md

 \
 ![user_was_deleted](https://user-images.githubusercontent.com/86738044/150312751-ea3224a7-1c85-466a-9c90-61e273ad21d0.jpg)

 10. Each screen has a home button in upper right corner.
-You can press it to log out the current user and to return to start screen.
+It can be pressed to log out the current user and to return to start screen.